laersonjr/project-backend-hireus/README.md

 ## 📦 Desenvolvimento

-Explicar como implementação do sistema.
+Explicar como foi implementação do sistema.

 ## 🛠️ Construído com as tecnologias